 Would you like to join the work of open and honest dialogue about health issues in the Pyrenean Shepherd?

-The Pyrenean Shepherd Open Source Program is designed to foster an atmosphere of openness within the Pyr Shep community.
+The Pyrenean Shepherd Open Source Project is designed to foster an atmosphere of openness within the Pyr Shep community.
 Both owners and breeders are welcome into the program, and agree to the following to participate:

 As a breeder and/or owner of Pyrenean Shepherds I agree: